 Proposal:

-We’d like to advise the business with AI and evaluate solutions to the business problem by optimizing customer retention strategies.
+We’d like to advise the business with AI (Artificial Intelligence) and evaluate solutions to the business problem by optimizing customer retention strategies.
 We would investigate the identifying factors within the data set that we feel contribute to the customer churn.
 We would then perform evaluations with models to increase customer retention.

 Deliverables